Istador/remote-test/README.md

 # this is a simple test

-to remote push to github with an post-update hook on my local git server everytime I push to it.

-test7
+The repository on my local git server is copied to this github repository with an post-update hook that is changing the commiter's email address.